elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 This RFC was initially planned to have a scope strictly limited to the Customization of Prebuilt Rules epic.
 However, another epic is, in parallel, in the discussion phase: the [Detections-as-Code (DaC) epic](https://docs.google.com/document/d/1MfPFa3Io82S91rRfdQde8Xi_9AGEbE44Z2MkIYWD10U/edit).

-Both epics have many areas of contact, and features/decisions in one need to take account features in the others.
+Both epics have many areas of contact, and features/decisions in one need to take account features in the other.

-This RFC includes some decision that will be taken in order to future-proof our archtecture for the upcoming DaC epic, but the vast majority will refer specifically to the Prebuilt Rules Customization epic.
+This RFC includes some decisions that will be taken in order to future-proof our archtecture for the upcoming DaC epic, but the vast majority will refer specifically to the Prebuilt Rules Customization epic.
 Elastic prebuilt rules will become a specific case of externally sourced rules: in the future, rules can be installed as Elastic prebuilt rules from our `detection-rules` repo, but also from any other repository handled by the user.

 During this RFC, we will explicitly refer to case of Elastic prebuilt rules, but take into account that this will be only a specific case of all the possible external sources for rules.